x0rsw1tch/dotcms-starters/README.md

 Built-in utility templates are all prefixed with an underscore `_`

-## _dotTools

-Contains an Advanced Template that is used by `dotTools`

-## _Markdown Previewer

-`md-preview`'s Template

 ## _Generic

 Generic use Template for internal use

-## _Velocity Console Back-End

-Velocity Parser Code

 ---

 # Built-in Containers

 ## _Script Init

 Zero-Content Container that parses `globals.vtl` and `options.vtl`.
 Also parses all of the Macro files in `/application/macros`

-### Notes

-* This container should be included with all templates, either in the advanced template, or `template.vtl` to ensure base vars, objects, and macros are available to scripts
+> This container should be included with all templates, either in the advanced template, or `template.vtl` to ensure base vars, objects, and macros are available to scripts

 ## _Generic